Nehuba/Capstone-Repository/README.md

 3. Run Line 2 to import necessary libraries.

-4. Refer to [API Requirements] for needed APIs and Setup
+4. Refer to [Dependencies and API Requirements] for needed APIs and Setup

 5. Run code in Order.